• Skip to main content

 Space is the Place

-Recently, my meditation practice expanded into my clay studio.
+Reflections on Meditation and Sculpture Process Recently, my meditation practice expanded into my clay studio.
 There was a spontaneous notion to stop all action, pause every agenda, and sit in the middle of the floor.
 It was almost surprising how easy it was to do in that fairly busy place.
-There are hundreds of ceramic figures, raw and expressionistic, in some stage of aspirational metamorphosis.
-I had somehow discovered that sculpture process in the middle of all those pleading eyes, shouting color and texture, there is a serene place to sit in stillness.
+There are hundreds of ceramic […]

 Filed Under: Blog, Education, Members, Process Tagged With: Andy Kennedy, clay studio, Julian Voss-Andreae, Meditation, Sculpture process Author: Andy Kennedy